moopenmogov/documents/state-matrix/APPROVER_LOGIC.md

 - Approver state does not depend on checkout.
 - A user can always approve themself unless already approved.
 - A user can always reject themself unless already rejected.
-- Viewers get no approval buttons at all.
+- Viewers can approve/reject for themself (cannot act on others).
 - Users can only act for themself.
 - Editors are the only role that can approve/reject on behalf of others.